rifkyseawn/gdgoc-rifky/README.md

 - MongoDB (for database management)
 - Git (for cloning the repository)

-### Installation
+## Installation

 1. **Clone the Repository**
 bash git clone https://github.com/rifkyseawn/gdgoc-rifky.git cd gdgoc-rifky

+   **Note**: To run the application locally, switch to the `localhost-branch`: bash git checkout localhost-branch

 2. **Install Dependencies**
-   Navigate to both the `client` and `server` directories and install the required packages: bash cd client npm install cd ../server npm install
+   Navigate to both the client and server directories and install the required packages: bash cd client npm install cd ../server npm install

 3. **Set Up Environment Variables**
-   Create a `.env` file in the `server` directory and add your MongoDB connection string: plaintext MONGODB_URI=mongodb://:@localhost:27017/
+   Create a `.env` file in the server directory and add your MongoDB connection string: plaintext MONGODB_URI=mongodb://:@localhost:27017/